SidneyHollingsworth/Election-Analysis/README.md

 # Election Analysis

 ## Overview of Election Audit
+The following congressional election audit was performed for the Colorado Elections Commision.
+Using provided election results data and Python, I tabulated, analyzed and provided synthesized election results to the board. vote distribution by candidate and county to the election commission.

+### About Dataset
-I performed an election audit of a congressional race with the purpose of analyzing and providing vote distribution by candidate and county to the election commission.
-Provided data included voter 'Ballot ID', voter 'County', and selected 'Candidate' with each row representating a vote cast.
+Provided election results data included voter 'Ballot ID', voter 'County', and selected 'Candidate' with each row representating a vote cast.

 ## Election-Audit Results